-This qualification allows for the attainment of general competencies in trade waste and covers the skills required in compliance, licencing and regulations of trade waste management.
+This course allows for the attainment of general competencies in trade waste and covers the skills required in regulations of trade waste.

-NSW local water utility trade waste officers, environmental health officers, wastewater engineers, other officers involved with assessment, approvals and/or inspections of trade waste dischargers.
+Trade waste officers, environmental health officers, wastewater engineers, other officers involved with assessment, approvals and/or inspections of trade waste discharges.

 - Legislation applicable to trade waste regulation.